vobar/laravel-basic-components/README.md

 > **Note**
 >
-> Mainly developed for laravel/breeze package
+> Mainly developed for laravel/breeze package for internal needs of our team and microservices/microsites development

 Components for fast creating sites.\